Malaria Control in Context

 University of Washington

-In developing theory for malaria analysts, we start with the premise that the outcomes of malaria control depend on local contextual information.
-The idea is encapusulated in a famous quote:
+In developing theory for malaria analysts, we start with the premise that the outcomes of malaria control depend on some small but important details that vary by context.
+The idea is encapusulated in a famous quote from Lewis Hackett:

 Here, we develop some mathematical theory to support malaria control that adapts to context.
 We have identified three relevant areas: